bbchung/clighter8/README.md

 ## Compilation Database

-Clighter8 automatically loads and parses the compilation database "compile_commands.json" if it exists in current working directory, then passes the compile options to libclang.
+Clighter8 supports compilation database "compile_commands.json" if it exists in current directory.
 For more information about compilation database, please reference [Compilation Database][cdb].

 ## FAQ

 #### Clighter8 doesn't work?
-Check the Requirements and Installation, and check if libclang path is given.
+Check the Requirements and Installation, and check if a valid libclang path is given.

 #### Rename() function is an experimental function?
-Due to the limitation of c-family language, it's hard to do rename-refactor.
+Due to the many restrictions, it's hard to do rename-refactor.
-Clighter8 will only search all opened buffers to do renaming and it can't guarantee the correctness.
+Clighter8 only searches opened buffers in Vim to do renaming and it can't guarantee the correctness.

 #### How to set compile args?
-Clighter8 set the compile args for each file by (g:clighter8_compile_args + "compilation database").
+Clighter8 sets the compile args for each file with (g:clighter8_global_compile_args + "compilation database").
 Compile args will affect the correctness of highlight and rename-refactor.